Clinton's staffers are keeping up the fight

 "I thought, I wonder how many people feel the same way but didn't know the event exists," he said.

-Former Clinton communications aide Jesse Ferguson, senior adviser Leslie Dach and communications staffer Lori Lodes are all consulting for Protect Our Care, the coalition fighting Trump and congressional Republicans over the future of the Affordable Care Act.
+Former Clinton deputy national press secretary Jesse Ferguson, senior adviser Leslie Dach and communications department chief of staff Lori Lodes are all consulting for Protect Our Care, the coalition fighting Trump and congressional Republicans over the future of the Affordable Care Act.

 Ferguson cited Clinton's oft-repeated Methodist creed -- "do all the good you can, for all the people you can, in all the ways you can, as long as ever you can."